-Original licensor Geneon going belly-up before the show could even be dubbed, let alone released.
+Blame this on original licensor Geneon going belly-up before the show could even be dubbed, let alone released.
 Funimation released it as part of their distribution deal with Geneon (that included several other, far more popular, shows), but gave the show next to no advertisement of any kind.

 The series premise.
 It's geared at men, yet the covers show a anime full of cute girls, with The Protagonist as the youngest, that happens to be a Magical Girl series.
 That'd work well in Japan, but in the west that'd make most men put the box back on the shelf.

 Despite the popularity of the When They Cry manga series in North America (and of the original games to a lesser extent), any piece of the anime besides the first series, Higurashi, is unofficially dead in the water.
 This is probably due in part to its being yet another late-era Geneon title – though this one at least came out in full before the company's collapse.
 The unpopularity of the dub – which many consider much more wooden than is normal for an otherwise-good LA studio – might also play a role.
 It sold poorly and has been out of print since 2011, so copies are becoming increasingly hard to buy or find online.

 Funimation's sublicense expired, and they made it very clear that releases of Kai, Umineko, etc. will not be forthcoming.
 Looks like it's back to the fansubs.